Find suggested replacement products here

 This webinar attempts to answer that question by looking at industry standards, examining moisture and preventing moisture contamination and various ways to validate part hermeticity.

 Lasers are frequently used in medical device manufacturing.
 This includes processes like laser marking, laser welding, laser cutting, and laser micromachining.
-In this webinar, we explore some of the commercially available lasers for these application and several process examples.
+In this webinar, we explore some of the commercially available lasers for these applications and several process examples.

 Selection of resistance welding equipment is not as simple as you may think.
 It depends on application driven factors: part materials, part placement, manufacturing requirements and power available in the facility, to name a few.
 Some common questions in appropriate equipment selection: